Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

     }
 ```

-If you do that and reload the Employees page you created, you should see the "Add subpage" button disappear.
+If you do that and reload the Employees page you created in the backend, you should see the "Add subpage" button disappear.

-The next function that needs or attention is :
+The next function that needs or attention is `getDefaultView` :

 ```php
     /**